Senzary/smart-industry-docs/IMPLEMENTATION_RECORDS_v1_99.md

     },
     "writtenAddres": {
         "type": "string",
-        "description": "address of the location related to bundle that contains this package", }
+        "description": "address of the location related to bundle that contains this package" }
 };
 const packageRelations = [{